 SBA loans are the most difficult to qualify for of all the financing options on this list.
 You can improve your chances by making sure you have the right business licenses and proof of the needed contractors insurance ready before you apply.

 SBA loans are great for long term financing to buy a construction business or something similar, but they take a long time to get funded and they’re difficult to qualify for.
 Most small independent contractors won’t get access to capital for months, which makes it a bad fit for immediate working capital needs.

 Where to Find SBA Loans

 SBA loans can be found by applying at a bank or other traditional lender.
-If you’re not sure where to look you can read our article on the top 100 SBA lenders.

 How to Increase Contractor Loan Approval Odds